 This means you can get away with an impedance mismatch as long as the circuit signal trace is short enough.
 When the trace is short, the signal rises up to its full voltage level and the output voltage is applied across the entire trace.
 Rather than a traveling pulse, the signal exists as a momentary constant voltage between two points and there is no signal reflection.

-A great piece of PCB layout software like Altium Designer® makes it easy to layout your next basic circuit or complex high speed design.
-The integrated component libraries and the ActiveRoute® tool can help you avoid problems from propagation delay.
+A great piece of PCB layout software like Altium Designer® makes it easy to lay out your next basic circuit or complex high-speed design.
+The integrated component libraries and the ActiveRoute® tool can help you avoid problems from propagation delay in logic gates.

-If you are interested in learning about how Altium Designer can help your build your next high speed device, talk to an Altium Designer expert today.
+If you are interested in learning about how Altium Designer can help you build your next high-speed device, talk to an Altium Designer expert today.